-- Individual education plans (IEPs), My Support Plans (MSPs) and Education and Health Care Plans (EHCPs) detailing targets for children's progress are written three times per year (annually for EHCPs) and shared with parents/carers in face to face meetings wherever possible. - Monitoring of children's progress (tracking) is undertaken formally three times per year and shared with parents/carers at parents'/carers' evenings twice a year.
+- My Support Plans (MSPs) are used to outline the provision being put in place for your child.
+These are updated termly and include a one-page document outlining key information needed to support each child.
+These are shared with parents termly.
+Education and Health Care Plans (EHCPs) are used for some pupils where there is a greater need for support.
+Parents are invited to an annual review meeting. - Monitoring of children's progress (tracking) is undertaken formally three times per year and shared with parents/carers at parents'/carers' evenings twice a year.
 Progress is shared with children continuously with detailed marking and feedback given to children regularly in their books. - Pre and post intervention assessments are undertaken and analysed. - Every child in Year One who does not pass the phonics screening becomes part of a phonics intervention in Year Two and sometimes into Year Three and Four, depending on need.